jedisct1/wasi-crypto-preview/docs/wasi-crypto.md

 The function returns an `array_output` object on success.

 The runtime MUST check the expiration date and return `expired` if the secret is not valid any longer.
-The function MUST check the authentication tag and return `invalid_tag` if it doesn't verify.
+The function MUST check the authentication tag and return `verification_failed` if it doesn't verify.

 # API overview